 The Town Moderator calls Town Meeting to order, and generally presides over Town Meeting.
-The Chair of the Select Board is the spokesperson for the Board at Town Meeting and presents the Board's positions as voted in the majority and codified in the Report of the Board of Select Board.
-The Chair may however designate any other member of the Board to speak on the Select Board's behalf, and it is the position of the Board that individual Board members should have the privilege to be recognized by the Moderator at Town Meeting regardless of their status as Town Meeting members.
+The Chairman of the Board of Selectmen is the spokesman for the Board at Town Meeting and presents the Board's positions as voted in the majority and codified in the Report of the Board of Selectmen.
+The Chairman may however designate any other member of the Board to speak on the Selectmen's behalf, and it is the position of the Board that individual Selectmen should have the privilege to be recognized by the Moderator at Town Meeting regardless of their status as Town Meeting members.